Deeds101/CYBR8420-project/README.md

 **Security History:** This open-source project has a robust reporting feature that will make it easy to notify the owners that there is a security incident.

-ITFlow has had two separate security advisories that the public is allowed to see.
+ITFlow has had that following two security advisories that the public is allowed to see.

 March 5, 2023: Persistent XSS

 Impact: